cabinetoffice/GCGS-Central-Digital-Platform/Frontend/CO.CDP.OrganisationApp/Pages/PrivacyNotice.en.md

 If you come to this service from another website we may receive personal information about you.
 Read the privacy notice of the website you came from to find out more.

 #### Data retention
 We are required to retain data published on FTS in order to meet the obligations of the Procurement Act 2023, which require us to establish and maintain this platform.
 If a contract is awarded the data is required to be published on the platform for the duration of the procurement.
-Once the contract has ended, we will retain the information for 7 years.
+Once the contract has ended we will retain the information for 7 years.

 We will review your account if you have not used it for 5 years and will contact you to ask if you want us to delete your data or not.